-These regulations have three main portions:
+These regulations related to certification and emission standards have three main portions:

-- The main element of the regulations sets emission standards for engines or equipment (also known as the standard-setting part).
-This includes everything a manufacturer needs to know to design compliant products, certify them, and show that they meet all the requirements. - Another part of the regulations has general procedures and specifications that describe how to test engines to show that they meet emission standards.
-This includes analyzer and test-fuel specifications and instructions for testing engines, calibrating equipment, and calculating emission levels.
-We describe any testing provisions that are specific to a particular type of engine in the standard-setting part. - A third part of the regulations describes how we administer and enforce our emissioncontrol programs.
+- The main element of the regulations sets emission standards for engines, vehicles, or equipment (also known as the standard-setting part).
+This includes everything a manufacturer needs to know to design compliant products, certify them, and show that they meet all the requirements.
+See 40 CFR parts 1030 through 1060. - Another part of the regulations has general procedures and specifications that describe how to test engines (or vehicles) to show that they meet emission standards.
+This includes analyzer and test-fuel specifications and instructions for testing engines (or vehicles), calibrating equipment, and calculating emission levels.
+We describe any testing provisions that are specific to a particular type of engine (or vehicle) in the standard-setting part.
+See 40 CFR parts 1065 and 1066. - A third part of the regulations describes how we administer and enforce our emissioncontrol programs.
 Many of these provisions come directly from the Clean Air Act.
 As with the test procedures and specifications, we address compliance provisions that are specific to a particular type of engines in the standard-setting part.
-The general compliance provisions include: - o general prohibitions - o requirements for people installing, using, or servicing certified engines - o general exemptions for a variety of situations - o procedures for auditing production-line engines - defect-reporting and recall - o hearing procedures
+See 40 CFR part 1068.
+The general compliance provisions include - general prohibitions - requirements for people installing, using, or servicing certified engines - general exemptions for a variety of situations - procedures for auditing production-line engines - defect-reporting and recall - hearing procedures - Additional parts describe other provisions that apply for engines, vehicles, and equipment that are subject to emission standards and certification requirements.
+40 CFR part 1027 describes how we require certifying manufacturers to pay fees for each certificate; 40 CFR part 1074 describes how states are preempted from adopting emission standards for these engines, vehicles, and equipment.

 In effect, the standard-setting part serves as a handbook for manufacturers to meet all the requirements that apply to them, while the general parts serve as reference materials for manufacturers and anyone involved in activities related to certified engines.
+We now also have adopted 40 CFR part 1090 with requirements that apply for producing and distributing gasoline and diesel fuel for highway, nonroad, and stationary engines, including locomotives and marine engines.